CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place for us to store and share our code online.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Send the latest changes of the code to the repository.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+VSCode

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To explain what changes you made to the code

 ## Question 18